red-hat-data-services/NeMo-Guardrails/docs/about/overview.md

 ## Tools

-The following are the tools you can use to interact with the NeMo Guardrails toolkit.
+The following are the tools you can use to interact with the NeMo Guardrails Library.

 ### Python SDK